-Use heat for sore muscles, chronic pain, and stress.
-Use ice/cold for actual injuries that is, for swelling, redness, or acute pain resulting from a twist or heavy impact.
+The quick answer is to use heat for sore muscles, chronic pain, and stress.
+Use ice/cold for actual injuries, swelling, redness, or acute pain resulting from a twist or heavy impact.

 Heat is better for chronic pain or stress-related pain because it:

 There are two types of heat therapy:

 Local heat involves heating a specific spot on your body using a warm cloth, a heating pad, or a heated gel pack.

 Systemic heat means raising your entire body's temperature via a bath, jacuzzi, steam bath, or hot shower.

 1. Keep the heat source 'warm' not 'hot.'